Cart

 Mistake #1: Ignoring Facial Anatomy Landmarks

-Too often, beginners treat manikin practice like a simple injection drill - neglecting key anatomical landmarks such as the zygomatic arch, temporal crest, or infraorbital foramen.
+Many beginners approach manikin training like a simple injection exercise - skipping crucial anatomical landmarks such as the zygomatic arch, temporal crest, or infraorbital foramen.

 Why it matters:

-These landmarks guide safe Botox placement and help avoid complications like drooping eyelids or asymmetric expressions.
+These landmarks guide safe Botox placement and prevent issues like drooping eyelids, uneven brows, or facial asymmetry.

 Solution:

 Use a transparent manikin with visible underlying structures.
-The Transparent Botox Facial Model by MedEduQuest reveals deep layers and vessels, allowing trainees to map injection points accurately and understand safe zones intuitively.
+The Transparent Face Injection Model by MedEduQuest reveals deep layers and vessels, allowing trainees to map injection points accurately and understand safe zones intuitively.

 Mistake #2: Practicing at the Wrong Depth or Angle